luhenry/luhenry.github.io/_drafts/qemu-and-gha.md

 Wait!
 It Just Works™??
 What’s that magic!?
 Welcome to the wonderful world of binfmt (binary format).

-So what is it exactly?
-Simply put, a bunch of magic values on every executables that the Linux kernel uses to know how to interpret that executable.
-For example, for dynamically linked binaries, the kernel doesn’t know how to load the linked libraries (where to probe for the libraries? based on which user-space configuration and environment variables?) and it relies on an “interpreter” to do it.
-The interpreter for dynamically linked binaries is the dynamic linker that we mentioned earlier.
-Whenever a new process is launched (via the execve syscall), the kernel probes for the magic number in the executable for that process, and calls the corresponding interpreter [1].
-Each architecture has a magic number, ???? for x86_64, ???? for x86_32, and ??? for riscv64 for example.
-But then, how does the kernel know where to find the interpreter for a given magic number?
-Through binfmt!
+The kernel knows how to load a variety of formats: ELF, a.out, static executables among others.
+But it's not feasible for the kernel to know all executables format out there, especially as you can get pretty creative - want to execute a JAR file or python script as a plain old executable without prefixing with `java` or `python`, of couse you can do that!

+The [binfmt_misc](https://en.m.wikipedia.org/wiki/Binfmt_misc) mechanism allows to add support for these additional mechanism.
+It allows you to register to the kernel specific "interpreter" for "arbitrary executable file formats to be recognized and passed to certain user space applications, such as emulators and virtual machines."
+(Read [How programs get run](https://lwn.net/Articles/630727/) and [How programs get run: ELF binaries](https://lwn.net/Articles/631631/) articles on LWN from David Drysdale for in-depth details)

-You can find the registered interpreters at ‘/proc/sys/fs/binfmt_misc`.
+You can find the registered interpreters at `/proc/sys/fs/binfmt_misc`.
 On my machine I have:
 ```
 $> ls -alh /proc/sys/fs/binfmt_misc
 total 0